 Description

-The Creativity Workshop has been taught to teachers and students all over the world, from preschool instructors to university professors, graduate and undergraduate students, in public and private school systems.
-Participant teachers have come from the US, Canada, Italy, France, Britain, Paraguay, Mexico, Poland, the Czech Republic , Hungary, Greece, Ghana, India, Singapore, Turkey and Australia, among other countries.
-They have been specialists in literature, performing arts, visual art, filmmaking, creative writing, as well as math, business, science, psychology and computer technology to name but a few.
-The Creativity Workshop offers tools and techniques that teachers can implement to help students develop their creative, collaborative, artistic, and writing skills, as well as out-of-the-box thinking, self confidence, leadership, and respect for their peers.
-To this end, the workshop concentrates its experiential exercises in the following areas:
+Participating teachers come from all over the world.
+They have been specialists in literature, performing arts, visual art, filmmaking, and creative writing, as well as math, business, science, psychology, and computer technology to name a few.
+Our workshops offer tools and techniques that educators can implement to help students develop their creative, collaborative, artistic, and writing skills, as well as out-of-the-box thinking, self-confidence, leadership, and respect for peers.
+Our experiential exercises are concentrated in the following areas:

 1. Getting Over Fear of Creativity

-And writers block and gaining self-confidence in one's ideas.
-Our techniques in free-form (automatic) writing and storytelling help students get over 'blocks' which make them afraid to express themselves, say the wrong things, paint a bad picture, take a stupid photograph, write a foggy paragraph, or sing off-key.
-The workshop works against self censorship in the early stages of creation so that critical analytical skills will come into play later when they can be more effective.
-To this end, we use techniques of free form drawing and writing, as well as visualization and relaxation exercises.
+In order to channel creativity and maximize its potential, many individuals first need to overcome such obstacles as self-criticism and writer’s block.
+Our techniques in free-form (automatic) writing and drawing, along with our visualization and relaxation exercises, help individuals get over the hindrances that make them afraid to express themselves, say the wrong things, paint a bad picture, take a blurry photograph, write a foggy paragraph, or sing off-key.
+The workshop works against self-censorship in the early stages of creation so that critical analytical skills will come into play later when they can be more effective.

 2. Team Work

-We believe that by sharing work in intimate groups, students (at times without their teacher) can learn to develop and feel secure in their academic endeavors.
-Such work also helps individuals learn self-confidence and respectful listening towards others.
-The Creativity Workshop involves several modules in which collaborations, ranging from 2 person teams to a whole class are explored.
+We believe that by sharing work in intimate groups, students can learn to develop and feel secure in their academic endeavors.
+Such work also helps individuals become self-confident and listen respectfully to others.
+Our professional development courses for teachers involve several modules in which collaboration is explored.

 3. Map Making

-Every creative and analytical project has a process or 'way'.
-To this end, The Creativity Workshop teaches teachers how to make journey maps or scrolls with their students of the process and progress of their work.
+Every creative and analytical project has a process or “way.”
+The Creativity Workshop shows educators how they can make journey maps or scrolls with their students to illustrate the process and progress of their work.
 The maps, which are a visual and written representation of the ongoing work in the classroom, help students see where they are in their projects and where they can go with them.

 4. Free-Form Writing And Automatic Drawing

-Teachers learn how to use these 'writing from the right side of the brain' techniques with their students in order to help them find their innate ideas and develop them.
-The workshop also teaches imaginative editing techniques through our 'writing a jungle' and making an editing trail through the jungle of words.
+Teachers will learn how to use our free writing and automatic drawing techniques with their students in oder to help them find their innate ideas and develop them.
+The workshop also teaches imaginative editing techniques through our “writing a jungle” exercise, which involves making an editing trail through a jungle of words.

 5. Storytelling

 Storytelling, be it visual or literary, is vital to how we perceive and share our perceptions of the world.
-We do several exercises with telling and performing stories with found objects and also by interviewing each other and then 'becoming' the other person.
-These exercises also teach listening skills, which greatly enhance our abilities to express ourselves and learn from our peers.
+We do several exercises centered on this theme, including the telling of stories inspired by found objects, as well as having participants conduct interviews in groups of two, after which they must “become” the other person.
+These activities also teach listening skills, which greatly enhance our abilities to express ourselves and learn from our peers.

 6. Changing Perceptions